 Key Takeaways

-- Healthy kidneys filter waste, fluid, and toxins from the body.
-Many of these substances exit the body through urine.
+- Healthy kidneys filter waste, fluids, and toxins from the body.

 {{splash}}